 The School consists of six hours of detailed Salmon catching instruction.
 The registration price of $85 includes free admission to the Greater Niagara Fishing and Outdoor Expo for all 3 days, your 2020 LOTSA Membership, a hot buffet lunch (or alternative for dietary needs) on Saturday with beverages available throughout the class and a "goodie" bag consisting of the "go to" baits of the instructors.
 Also included this year is a Friday night "Meet & Greet" with the instructors that includes free drinks and snacks.
 The class (and Expo) is held at the Conference and Event Center Niagara Falls in a "state of the art" conference room with a large screen, stage, good seating with tables and a good sound system that all make for a comfortable venue throughout the day for everyone attending.
 Given the quality of what you will be taught, coupled with the lunch, "goodie bag" and free admissions, it is a terrific value and a great way to start your 2020 season.
-Doors open at 7 a.m. for check in and the class runs from 8 a.m. to 4 p.m.
-Additional time will be available after 4 pm with the instructors for any questions that you have that weren't answered during the class.
+Doors open at 7 a.m. for check in and the class runs from 8 a.m. to 4:30 p.m.
+Additional time will be available at 9am Sunday morning with the instructors for any questions that you have that weren't answered during the class.

 The Salmon School is not meant for novices to the Lake Ontario fishery.
 It is a "hard core" salmon class targeted toward providing the "experienced weekend warrior" with additional insights and details to improve their catch in the limited time they have on the water.
 As the Great Lakes continue to change and become a much more challenging fishery, knowledge is often the difference between having a couple of bites or having steady bites throughout the day.